MicrosoftDocs/dynamics365smb-docs/financials/ui-personalization-manage.md

 ## Clear user personalizations

-Clearing page personalization changes the page back to its original layout, before any personalization was made.
+Clearing page personalization changes the page back to its original layout before any personalization was made.
 There are two ways to clear the personalizations that users have made to pages: using the **Delete User Personalization** page and using the **User Personalization Card** page.

 ### Clear user personalizations by using the Delete User Personalization page